Where are we based?

 Our furniture showrooms are housed in 19th century Gothic red brick buildings.
 Here, you’ll find a maze of corridors, archways, windows and staircases worth a visit for the architecture alone.

 Customers are welcome to wander the ground floor at their leisure.
 Many of the original features remain intact, including fireplaces, decorative scriptures.
-There is also an impressive gallery in what was the Sisters’ dining room.

 I love this place, the architecture, the gardens, the apples in the orchard, the children’s play area, the shopping, the workshop, the companions, the staff, all lovely.